nandakobs/pods-aws-mfa/README.md

 - `--set-arn`: Manually set your ARN.

-- `--show-aliases`: Show the configured aliases.
+- `--show`: Show the configured ARN and aliases.

 - `--change-aliases`: Change the value of the configured aliases.